GenomicMedLab/preferredlist/README.md

-# Pediatric Cancer Gene Passlist
+# Pediatric Cancer Gene Preferred List

 ## Introduction
 This project identifies a list of recurrently mutated and clinically-relevant genes for inspecting variants